 Professor Tokarz served on the Ferguson Commission Municipal Courts & Governance Working Group and currently serves on the Missouri Supreme Court Commission on Racial & Ethnic Fairness.
 One of the founders of the Women Lawyers Association, she previously served on the Missouri Supreme Court Task Force on Gender and Justice.
-She served for two years as a Missouri Supreme Court municipal court monitor and is a member of the Advisory Committee for the National Center for State Courts National Task Force on Fines, Fees, and Bail Practices.
+She served for two years as a Missouri Supreme Court municipal court monitor and was a member of the Advisory Committee for the National Center for State Courts National Task Force on Fines, Fees, and Bail Practices.

 A 1970 graduate of Webster University in St. Louis with a major in social and behavioral science, Professor Tokarz received her Juris Doctor degree from Saint Louis University in 1976 and a graduate law degree from the University of California, Berkeley in 1985.